gtaha23/MasterOS/README.md

 # !
 Warning !
+The devs are working on a real OS, we are using C & Assembly.
+The project will be published once we finish the basics.
-The developers halted the project to focus on learning C# so they can add more commands easily, Thank you for your patience.
+Thank you for your patience.

 # MasterOS
 Think of an operating system that is lightweight, built in .net Framework, and open source!